jiachenguoNU/FE-SCA_manual_1/mynewbook/Materials.md

 *Depvar, delete=517
 700
 ```
-The material parameters include 2 parts, namely parameters for matrix and fiber.
+The material parameters defined in the `inp` file include 2 parts, namely parameters for matrix and fiber.
 The matrix is modeled using isotropic elasto-plastic material law whereas the fiber is modeled using anisotropic elastic material law with continuum damage.